Table of Contents

 Wearing Makeup with Bleached Eyebrows

 When you have bleached eyebrows, applying makeup can be a little tricky.
-Always try to attain a balanced yet vibrant look by following few tricks –
+Always try to attain a balanced yet vibrant look by following a few tricks –

 - Skip brow liner and shapers since bleached brows give a fuller and thicker look.